cnuernber/kmeans-mnist/README.md

-# Julia/Clojure KMeans-MNist
+# Julia/Clojure KMeans-MNIST

-An example of using using Clojure and Julia to implement KMeans to create an mnist classifier which performs extremely well and does surprisingly well on mnist.
+An example of using using Clojure and Julia to implement KMeans to create an MNIST classifier which performs extremely well and does surprisingly well on mnist.